kdkasad/classroom-pi-backup-system/README.md

-# Raspberry Pi Backup System
+# Raspberry Pi Backup System for Classrooms

 Note: This README is generated from the original article located at <https://kasad.notion.site/Raspberry-Pi-Backup-System-599ef1eacbc44781ae3d198d03363775>.
 Content may be outdated or improperly formatted.
 See the original instead.